 Philip Le Hardy de la Garde (c1869-1913)

 The Museum’s beetle collection contains over 30,000 specimens.
-Among these are the collections made by Philip Le Hardy de la Garde.
+Philip Le Hardy de la Garde collected some of them.

 Royal Naval service

 Philip Le Hardy de la Garde was born in Exeter around 1869.
 His father died near the time of his birth.
 So following his uncle’s example, de la Garde joined the Royal Navy at the age of 16.
 Several snakes and lizards from his voyages with the Navy are now in our collections.

 A summary of de la Garde’s Naval Service:

 |1887||Clerk to the Secretary of the Flag officer||Agincourt||Channel Squadron|